jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 ## Why not lossy?

-I went straight for palette reduction and lossless compression with this image because experience has taught me lossy compression _always_ does a bad job on these kinds of images.
+I went straight for palette reduction and lossless compression with this image, because experience has taught me lossy compression _always_ does a bad job on these kinds of images.
 Or so I thought…

 <figure class="full-figure max-figure">
 <script type="component">{